vanboxen/vanboxen.github.io/posts/Welcome file.md

 ## Github Pages + Github repo
 I did something simple to be able to post from any device so along with **public** folder being on Github Pages I've also configured Github on the main folder.

-I;ve also created a **.gitignore** file to avoid to push the
+I've also created a **.gitignore** file to avoid to push the public folder of HUGO on the repository which is not needed.

+    vi .gitignore

+Explicit write the name of the folder/files that you want to exclude.

+    public/

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQzMzE1ODQxNiwtMjUwNDA1MDc2LC0yMT
+eyJoaXN0b3J5IjpbMjEyNTI5MzI4MywtMjUwNDA1MDc2LC0yMT
 M2ODM4NDE0LDYyNTgwODM5NywtMTIzNTc1MjA5Nl19
 -->